-* Application Deadline I April 15/Deadline II May 25
+*Registration Deadline I April 15/Registration II May 15, 2019

-* 20 slots only/Rolling acceptance
+*22 slots only/Rolling acceptance

 Participants will attend a series of lectures led by prominent academics, analysts and activists from Tunisia and the wider region.
 Themes will include, among others:

 – The post-revolutionary evolution of the UGTT, Tunisia’s powerful labor union, and its role in politics (including implications of its role as primary mediator in the National Dialogue of late 2013);